-The following information is required as part of the annual reporting and data transmittal.

-- 1. Included as fields in the data files provided: - Data quality flags, - · Sample expansion weights, and - Stratum identifiers. - 2.
-A data dictionary providing the file layout(s) and codebook. - 3.
-For each class sample, a description of the Sample Design, stratification, procedure for calculating expansion weights, and data validation procedures. - 4.
-For each stratum in each sample: - The original and current sample sizes - The original population number of customers and annual energy in MWh - 5.
-For each class sample, the most recent available estimates of annual peak load and whatever accuracy measures have been calculated for that estimate. - The date for which the analysis was conducted and the year when the analysis was completed shall also be reported. - If the Sample Design was based on accuracy criteria other than annual peak demand, a description of these criteria, with the corresponding most recent estimates and accuracy measures, and dates of these analyses shall be provided.
+- (1) The following information is required as part of the annual reporting and data transmittal. - (a) Included as fields in the data files provided: - (i) Data quality flags; - (ii) Sample expansion weights; and - (iii) Stratum identifiers. - (b) A data dictionary providing the file layout(s) and codebook. - (c) For each class sample, a description of the Sample Design, stratification, procedure for calculating expansion weights, and data validation procedures. - (d) For each stratum in each sample: - (i) The original and current sample sizes; and - (ii) The original population number of Customers and annual energy in MWh - (e) For each class sample, the most recent available estimates of annual peak Load and whatever accuracy measures have been calculated for that estimate.

-- 6. Plans for any major changes, as defined in Section 15.1.2, "Notification to ERCOT," planned for the next twelve (12) months.

-- The type of change planned

-- The anticipated schedule

-- 7. Description of major changes during the preceding twelve (12) months.
-Major changes include the bulleted items under Section 15.1.2, "Notification to ERCOT."
-For each change, the TDSP shall indicate:

-- The type of changes made

-- The timing of the changes.

-Items 1 through 5 do not have to be re-submitted, if they have not changed since prior reports to ERCOT.
+- (i) The date for which the analysis was conducted and the year when the analysis was completed shall also be reported; and - (ii) If the Sample Design was based on accuracy criteria other than annual peak Demand, a description of these criteria, with the corresponding most recent estimates and accuracy measures, and dates of these analyses shall be provided. - (f) Plans for any major changes, as defined in Section 15.1.2, Notification to ERCOT, planned for the next 12 months. - (i) The type of change planned; and - (ii) The anticipated schedule - (g) Description of major changes during the preceding 12 months.
+Major changes include the items under Section 15.1.2.1, Types of Changes Given Advance Notice.
+For each change, the TDSP shall indicate: - (i) The type of changes made; and - (ii) The timing of the changes. - (2) Items (a) through (e) do not have to be re-submitted, if they have not changed since prior reports to ERCOT.
 The report shall note that these items were previously submitted and have not changed.
-Items 6 and 7 are required only with the regular (April and September) status reports, not as part of periodic reporting in response to special requests.
+Items (f) and (g) are required only with the regular (April and September) status reports, not as part of periodic reporting in response to special requests.